Skip to main content

 CCSV is only possible and approved on patients with a body weight of at least 10 kg.

 During resuscitation, a high PaO2 is preferably aimed for, as even with the best possible chest compression, the cardiac output and the tissue perfusion, particularly of the brain, are lowered significantly.
-Even with optimized ventilation, as with CCSV and a FiO2 of 1.0, during resuscitation, only normal or slightly increase tissue oxygen saturation values are measured in the brain tissue, so that there is no risk of hyperoxia.
-When the spontaneous circulation returns (return of spontaneous circulation, ROSC), however, the value of the tissue oxygen saturation in the brain already rise significantly in the early reperfusion phase, which is why after ROSC, with securely measure SpO2 values, a SpO2 of above 98% should be avoided.
+Even with optimized ventilation, as with CCSV and a FiO2 of 1.0, during resuscitation, only normal or slightly increase tissue oxygen saturation values are measured in the brain tissue.
+Hyperoxia is therefore not a concern.
+When the spontaneous circulation returns (return of spontaneous circulation, ROSC), however, tissue oxygen saturation values in the brain already rise significantly in the early reperfusion phase, which is why after ROSC, with reliably measured SpO2 values, SpO2 levels above 98 % should be avoided.

-Even with increased airway pressures, CCSV requires an impermeable, secured airway, in order to develop its full effect.
-For this reason, it is only recommended to regularly use CCSV in connection with endotracheal intubation or a blocked tracheostomy cannula.
+Even with increased airway pressures, CCSV requires an impermeable, secured airway in order to develop its full effect.
+For this reason, it is only recommended to regularly use CCSV in connection with endotracheal intubation or a blocked larynx tube.

-CCSV operates with a high ventilation frequency and low tidal volume, however, these are greater than the pure dead space volume.
-This creates an effective alveolar respiratory minute volume that is similar to the values of IPPV.
-This is sufficient for eliminating enough CO2.
+CCSV operates with a high ventilation frequency and low tidal volumes, however, these are greater than the pure dead space volume.
+This creates an effective alveolar respiratory minute volume that is similar to the values of IPPV, and is sufficient for eliminating enough CO2.

 CCSV in practice – application and troubleshooting